yandex-cloud/docs/en/managed-redis/concepts/instance-types.md

 For  [!KEYREF mrd-name] host classes are defined by the type of CPU usage and RAM volume:

-* For small datasets and loads you can create clusters with low performance guarantee (`burstable`), like [light virtual machines](../../compute/concepts/vm-types.md#light-vms).
+* For small datasets and loads you can create clusters with low performance guarantee (`burstable`).
+For more information, see the section [[!TITLE]](../../compute/concepts/performance-levels.md).
 * For big loads, or high performance requirements use standard hosts (`high-memory`).

 > [!NOTE]